MF-Rubric/react-assignment/movies/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
-+ Discover list of movies - discover/movie
++ Discover list of TV Shows - discover/tv
-+ Movie details - movie/:id
++ TV Show details - tv/:id
-+ Movie genres = /genre/movie/list
++ TV Show images - tv/:id/images
++ TV Show critic reviews - tv/:id/reviews

 ## Routing.

 [ List the __new routes__ supported by your app and state the associated page.]
++ movies/mustwatch - displays movies added to mustwatch page

-+ /shows/tv
++ /shows/tv - displays all TV shows
-+ /tv/:id
++ /tv/:id - displays a paticular TV show
++ /shows/tvfavorites - displays shows added to tv favorites

 + /blogs - displays all published blogs.
 + /blogs/:id - displays a particular blog.
 + /blogs/:id/comments - detail view of a particular blog and its comments.